-Snow plowing tends to be feast or famine — it might be 60 degrees on New Years Day one year, and you might have 2 feet of snow the next year.
+Snowplowing tends to be feast or famine — it might be 60 degrees on New Years Day one year, and you might have 2 feet of snow the next year.
 How can you still make money while maintaining all that expensive snow removal equipment?
 Firstly, snow plowing requires that you be prepared and ready at a moment’s notice.
 At any hour of the night or day, your equipment and employees have to be ready.

 We recommend doing what the ski resorts do — offer a variety of contracts.

 This type of contract has a built-in minimum charge if the occurrence or expected monthly income charge is not reached.
 It combines part of the per inch contract.
 Your customer pays a monthly fee but knows there will be a minimum charge, no matter how much you plow.

-- Multiple Installments per Month – This gives you the ability to charge a separate installment for each type of service you offer.
+This gives you the ability to charge a separate installment for each type of service you offer.
 Using the second part, you can build in automatic seasonal increases for long-term contracts.

 With this contract type, you can build in automatic seasonal or yearly increases for a long-term multi-year contract.
 Start giving your customers options and start using all these different types of contracts in your company.
 If you only have a particular kind of contract that you offer currently, call up some of your customers and offer them a switch to a different contract and see how many take you up on it.
 You could also send a flyer in your monthly invoice that offers for them to switch contracts to 2-3 other options from what they currently use to gauge interest.
 The switch is easy with new customers — just let them choose which one they are most comfortable with.
 If everyone accepts a specific type, you might want to re-think precisely how you have the other contracts listed out and make sure that they benefit your customers as well as your own company.

 You don’t have to lose money every other winter, use a variety of contracts, and you can always be in the black.